-- interpreting information
+- · interpreting information

 - annotation of diagrams

 - planning and organising work (including materials and other resources)

 - setting out/marking out as appropriate

 - tool skills (including hand and powered tools)

 - producing work to specification in accordance with building requirements

 - working to deadlines

-- working safely
+- working safely.

-The skills test will be completed over 1 day (six hours) at a training provider or employer work site with a ratio of 1 assessor to a maximum of 6 apprentices, and will be observed by the IEPA.
+The skills test will be completed over two days (twelve hours) at a training provider or employer work site with a ratio of one IEPA to a maximum of six apprentices, and will be observed by the IEPA.
 Due to space and time limitations, it is highly recommended that the skills test be completed at the training provider.

-There will be five versions of the skills test available to the IEPA to allocate to Apprentices.
-The EPAO may consult the professional body in designing the skills test.

-Content of the skills test must be renewed annually.
-These new versions of the skills test will replace exsisting versions on a regular basis to ensure the assessment remains unseen.
-The tasks will vary across the versions but could include; the building of arches, decorative panels, curved brickwork or battered brickwork.
-As the apprentice, their employer and training provider will be unaware of the tasks required for the skills test it is vital apprentices are proficient in all skills named within the standard.
+There should be five versions of the skills test available to the IEPA to allocate to Apprentices and they should be renewed on an annual basis.
+Advice may be sought form the professional body in developing the content of these.
+The new versions of the skills test will replace exsisting versions to ensure the assessment remains unseen.
+The tasks will vary across the pathways and versions but could include; applying plaster to solid backgrounds, cutting and fixing angle beads, working with in-situ cornice moulds, working with reverse moulds, producing squeezes, producing run casts, applying external rendering etc. As the apprentice, their employer and training provider will be unaware of the tasks required for the skills test, it is vital apprentices are proficient in all skills listed within the Apprentice Standard.

-The oral questioning will consist of approximately fifteen questions posed by the IEPA that confirm knowledge and behaviours shown in the skills test as well as skills that were not included in the skills test due to breadth of skills in the apprenticeship.
-These questions will clarify an apprentice's choices and/or will ask them to evaluate their process and performance, querying for alternative methods and how they would do things differently if presented with the same task again.
-Additionally, the assessor will ask more generic questions that may be scenario-based and/or that refer to different areas of a work site this will allow apprentices to demonstrate how they would apply their problem solving skills on site.
-For example, an apprentice may be asked to produce an arch as the main focus of the skills test.
-The oral questioning will cover other skills such as some decorative features in addition to arches.
+The oral questioning will consist of approximately fifteen questions posed by the IEPA that confirm knowledge and behaviours shown in the skills test as well as skills that were not included in the skills test due to the breadth of skills in the apprenticeship.
+These questions will clarify an apprentice's choices and/or will ask them to evaluate their process and performance, asking for alternative methods and how they would do things differently if presented with the same task again.
+Additionally, the IEPA will ask more generic questions that may be scenario-based and/or that refer to different areas of a work site.
+This will allow apprentices to demonstrate how they would apply their problem solving skills on site.
+For example, an apprentice may be asked to plaster a ceiling as the main focus of the skills test.
+The oral questioning would cover other skills, such as fixing decorative features to the ceiling.

-There will be a bank of questions for the oral questioning which will allow the IEPA to tailor the questioning to individual apprentices depending on the outcome of the other assessment components.
-The bank of questions will be detailed in the optional End-point Assessment Strategy document which will be made available, through the professional body, to approved EPAO's.
+There will be a bank of questions for the oral questioning, which will allow the IEPA to tailor the questioning to individual apprentices depending on the outcomes of the other assessment components.
+EPAOs mau consult the professional body when developing the bank of questions.